The Pathways Process - moving from Key Stage 3 to Key Stage 4

 The core consists of compulsory subjects that all students must follow.
 There is no choice.

 - Religious Education

 Mathematics, Science, English Language and English Literature are taught as separate lessons with formal assessment leading to GCSEs in these subjects.

 Physical Education and Religious Education are also delivered in the core but as non-examined courses.
-Students who wish to obtain a formal qualification in Physical Education and Religious Education can opt to choose the GCSE courses in these subjects as part of their entitlement choices.
+Students who wish to obtain a formal qualification in Physical Education can opt to choose the GCSE course as part of their entitlement choices.

 During their two-year Key Stage 4 course all students have curriculum time for:

 British Values and what it means to be British is explored and discussed as part of this curriculum time.

 Please complete the Pathways Form with your child stating one blue option and two green options.
 Remember to also nominate your reserve choices.

 Our Key Stage 4 Booklet contains all of the curriculum information for current Year 10 students.
 Please contact us if you require a printed copy.

 ACHS Y10 Curriculum Core Examined 2018 - 2020